- Search The Registry

 - About Us

 - My Account

-Nukina Yoshitaka, a scholar in American literature was one of the group’s founders.
+Nukina Yoshitaka, a scholar in American literature, was one of the group’s founders.
 He wrote that he was motivated to create the Black Studies Association because he believed the Japanese under the United States military control had a commonality with African Americans, as both groups had their nationalistic/racial pride stripped by American capitalism and imperialism.

-In June 2008, the Hiroshima Convention was held under the theme of "Black Studies and Peace," and in June 2009, the Kyoto Convention was held under the theme of "Thinking about the Background and Significance of the Birth of the New President of the United States."
+In June 2008, the Hiroshima Convention was held under the theme of "Black Studies and Peace," In June 2009, the Kyoto Convention was held under the theme of "Thinking about the Background and Significance of the Birth of the New President of the United States."
 Held the 60th Anniversary Convention in Kyoto and invited representative researchers in the field from inside and outside the country to give a keynote speech.
 Since then, the annual conference has been actively engaged in academic activities by inviting members and prominent speakers from inside and outside the country.
-Currently, the Society is composed of researchers, faculty members, graduate students, undergraduate students, and the general public living in Hokkaido and Okinawa, as well as overseas.
+Currently, the Society comprises researchers, faculty members, graduate students, undergraduate students, and the general public living in Hokkaido and Okinawa, as well as overseas.